GCX-HCI/tray/README.md

 ## ContentProvider is overkill

-At first, it was the simpst way to use IPC with [`Binder`](http://developer.android.com/reference/android/os/Binder.html) to solve the multiprocess problem.
+At first, it was the simplest way to use IPC with [`Binder`](http://developer.android.com/reference/android/os/Binder.html) to solve the multiprocess problem.
 Using the `ContentProvider` with a database turned out to be very handy when it comes to save metadata.
 We thought about replacing the database with the real `SharedPreferences` to boost the performance (the SharedPreferences do not access the disk for every read/write action which causes the multiprocess problem btw) but the metadata seemed to be more valuable to us. see [more informations](https://github.com/grandcentrix/tray/issues/28#issuecomment-108282253)

 If you have found a better solution implement the [`ModularizedStorage`](https://github.com/grandcentrix/tray/blob/master/library/src/main/java/net/grandcentrix/tray/storage/ModularizedStorage.java) and contribute to this project!
 We would appreciate it.